storosyan/test-runner-plugin/README.md

 allure serve allure-results/ -p 3333

-Note: remember, when run allure generate the allure-report folder will be overwritten and you will use all your local changes in allure-report/plugins/yourplugin/ folder (index.js etc.)
+Note: remember, when run allure generate the allure-report folder will be overwritten and you will loose all your local changes in allure-report/plugins/yourplugin/ folder (index.js etc.)